schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Mutation

-A spattered plumber greases at a unintended hallway.
+A spattered plumber greases at an unintended hallway.

 ## Nutrition

-A mail clerk obtains a one-year phrasing at a drawing room.
+A mail clerk obtains an one-year phrasing at a drawing room.

 ## Solicitation